-- 26. In this chapter, ACM describes the procedure it adopted for the creation of this method. - 27.
+- 24. In this chapter, ACM describes the procedure it adopted for the creation of this method. - 25.
 Under the BES Electricity and Drinking Water Act, ACM's responsibilities include, in summary, laying down a maximum production price for electricity and drinking water and a maximum usage tariff for electricity and drinking water.
 The production price is charged by the producer to the distributor.
-The usage tariff is charged by the distributor to the end-user. - 28.
+The usage tariff is charged by the distributor to the end-user. - 26.
 The production price and the usage tariff must be based on a method to be employed by ACM.
-This method must encourage efficient business operation by the producer and the distributor and is laid down after consultation between ACM and stakeholders. - 29.
+This method must encourage efficient business operation by the producer and the distributor and is laid down after consultation between ACM and stakeholders.2 - 27.
 The method provides for a reasonable economic return and specifies how the expected efficient costs are determined.
-It also includes the way in which the energy costs are determined as part of the production price. - 30.
+It also includes the way in which the energy costs are determined as part of the production price. - 28.
 The method contributes to the objectives of the Act: ensuring a reliable, affordable and sustainable supply of electricity and drinking water in the Caribbean Netherlands.
-The method applies for a period of between three and ten years.
+The method applies for a period of between three and ten years. - 29.
+Note: After consultation.